The Importance of Data Preparation in Business Intelligence

 As organizations increasingly rely on data to inform their decision-making, the need for effective business intelligence has never been greater.
-However, data preparation is an often overlooked aspect of this process, leading to sub-optimal results.
+However, data preparation is an often overlooked aspect of this process, leading to sub-optimal results business intelligence solutions.
 By taking the time to prepare data properly, organizations can ensure that their business intelligence is more accurate and actionable.
 Keep reading to learn more about the importance of data preparation in business intelligence.

 What is data preparation?